JosephWick/BIM-HM/README.md

 `virtual Hd* ComputeHd (double eta) { return NewHd(_z, _x, NULL, eta); }`
 `_z` and `_x` are parameters passed into the function by way of key value files.
 They are also what is used to define the shape of the kernel.
 Hmmvp takes the length of the first array contained in `_x` for the number of columns in the kernel, and the length of the first array contained in `_z` for the number of rows.

 In the case where you are considering self interaction (e.g. the fault interacting with itself) the kernels are square, and creating properly sized kernels is generally trivial.
 In the case of rectangular kernels (such as the fault feeling effects of the shear zone), I found it easiest to create a matrix to pass into hmmvp that has no use but for sizing.
-In the code this is depicted as `_z` or just `Z` in matlab.
+In the hmmvp kernel-creation code this is depicted as `_z`, and as `Z` in matlab.